dvdh1961/ADAMP/README.md

 The software has been completely redesigned from the ground up, focusing on stability, performance, and expandability.

 The ADAM+ emulator is built using the latest available techniques and technologies obtainable in 2025.
 Leveraging deep expertise and the assistance of advanced
-Language Models (LLMs), we can achieve the full potential of our programming skills with exceptional speed and accuracy
+Language Models (LLMs), we can achieve the full potential of our programming skills with exceptional speed and accuracy.

 It serves as a central platform for integrating a wide range of hardware-related devices, all developed as part of the broader ADAM+ hardware project.